leonardfischer/faktura/README.md

+# ATTENTION
+This project is outdated and archived, it does not work with current PHP versions.
+It won't receive any updates.

+---

 # Faktura
 This small faktura web-application is built with Kohana in the backend and bootstrap and mootools in the frontend.